List of Toy Story characters: Big Baby

-Big Baby is a baby doll with a lazy eye who carries around a bottle and is adorned with childlike scribbling that resembles ferocious tattoos.
-He is a supporting antagonist for most of the third film, but later reforms.
+Big Baby (voiced by Woody Smith) is a baby doll with a lazy eye who carries around a bottle and is adorned with childlike scribbling that resembles ferocious tattoos.
+He is one of the two secondary antagonists for most of the third film, but later reforms.
 As a sentient toy, he has the biological traits of a human infant.
-He normally does not speak, instead communicating through baby sounds, with the exception of one spoken line ("Mama") after the toys escape Sunnyside.
+He normally does not speak, instead communicating through baby sounds, with the exception of one spoken line ("Mama") as the toys escape Sunnyside.
 He acts as Lotso's assistant and enforcer, who helps guide the new toys around, and punishes them when they misbehave.
 He, Lotso and Chuckles were all once owned by Daisy before they were left behind.
-When Lotso found Daisy had replaced him, he lied to Big Baby and Chuckles, telling them that they were replaced, too.
-They traveled to Sunnyside, and took it over.
-Once Woody revealed Lotso's true nature, Big Baby realized that Lotso lied to him and throws Lotso in the dumpster.
-He then helps Ken and Barbie reform Sunnyside, and is last seen wearing a new outfit matching one of Ken's.
+When Lotso found Daisy had replaced him, he convinced Big Baby and Chuckles that they were met with the same fate as they traveled to Sunnyside, where Lotso took over.
+Once Woody revealed Lotso's true nature, Big Baby realized that Lotso had been using him and throws Lotso in the dumpster.
+He then helps Ken and Barbie reform Sunnyside and is last seen wearing a new outfit matching one of Ken's.

-The baby who provided the voice for Big Baby is named "Woody," according to director Lee Unkrich, and the film's credits list him as Woody Smith (under "additional children's voices").
+The baby who provided the voice for Big Baby is named "Woody", according to director Lee Unkrich, and the film's credits list him as Woody Smith.